 ACADEMIC PROGRESSION.
 Failure of a student to earn a minimum grade of "D" in a professional pharmacy course precludes progression to courses for which it is a prerequisite.
-In the event that a student fails to obtain a grade of "C" or better in a professional pharmacy course, the student must remediate that course or its equivalent at the next offering of the course, and such remediation must be completed within one year of the original course.
+In the event that a student fails to obtain a grade of "C" or better in a professional pharmacy course. the student must remediate that course or its equivalent at the next offering of the course, and such remediation must be completed within one year of the original course.
 Course withdrawals and leaves of absences disrupt a student's progress and are discouraged.
 A student who must withdraw from one or more courses for compelling circumstances beyond his or her control may petition the Associate Dean of Academic Affairs to withdraw from specific courses or from all courses.
 Withdrawal from a course without administrative approval will result in "W" grades being treated as a grade of "F" for academic progression and retention purposes.
 Failure of a student to earn a minimum grade of "C" in all professional pharmacy courses precludes progression to the Advanced Practice Experiences.
 Students who fail to meet minimum progression standards may find it necessary to resign their enrollment for one or more semesters.
 Students who interrupt their enrollment in professional pharmacy courses for a period of more than two consecutive enrollment periods (two semesters or a 12-week summer session plus a semester) must apply for readmission to the professional program of the College of Pharmacy.

 PROBATION.
-Any full-time or part-time student enrolled in the professional program in pharmacy who fails to maintain a minimum overall cumulative grade point average of 2.0 in required professional pharmacy courses shall be placed on probation.
+Any full-time or part-time student enrolled in the professional program in pharmacy who fails to maintain a minimum overall cumulative grade point average of 2.0 in required professional pharmacy courses, earns a semester grade-point average below 2.0 in professional pharmacy courses or earns a grade of "D" or lower in two or more professional pharmacy courses in a semester shall be placed on probation.
 Students may also be placed on probation for violation of ethical or professional standards.

 REMOVAL FROM PROBATION.
-To be removed from probation, full-time or part-time students enrolled in the professional program of pharmacy must earn sufficient quality points to achieve an overall cumulative grade point average of at least 2.0 in required professional pharmacy courses during their next regular enrollment period.
+To be removed from probation, full-time or part-time students enrolled in the professional program of pharmacy must earn sufficient quality points to achieve an overall cumulative grade point average of at least 2.0 in required professional pharmacy courses and earn a grade of "C" or better on all professional pharmacy coursework during their next regular enrollment period and meet any criteria set by the academic standards committee.
 Students placed on probation due to violation of ethical or professional standards will be removed from probation when they have met the requirements set by the Board of Ethical and Professional Conduct and the Dean of the College of Pharmacy in their disciplinary actions.

 SUSPENSION.
 Any student on probation who fails to achieve an overall cumulative grade point average of at least 2.0 in required professional pharmacy courses at the conclusion of their probationary enrollment shall be suspended for a period of one academic year.
 Upon reentry into the professional program of pharmacy after suspension for scholastic reasons, a student is placed on probation and will be suspended if an overall cumulative grade average of at least 2.0 in required professional pharmacy courses is not achieved during the next enrollment period.
-Students who have their permit suspended or revoked by the Louisiana Board of Pharmacy until their permits are reinstated.
+Students who have their permit suspended or revoked by the Louisiana Board of Pharmacy will be suspended from the College of Pharmacy until their permits are reinstated.
 Suspensions related to violations of ethical and professional standards may vary in duration, and students suspended for nonacademic reasons must meet the requirements set by the Board of Ethical and Professional Conduct in their disciplinary action to be readmitted into the program.